cquang925/python-msg-encoder/README.md

 3/14/120
-added Try/Except blocks to catch exception errors added code to check if list and dictionaries are empty changed view of Main Menu changed view of View Key
+added Try/Except blocks to catch exception errors. added code to check if list and dictionaries are empty. changed view of Main Menu. changed view of View Key.